Full Spectrum Hemp CBD Products in Strong Demand

 ENTEXS has constructed the most advantageous scalable ethanol extraction processes on the market.
 A fully turnkey system, automated for desirable outcomes.
 Taking hemp biomass and producing full spectrum crude oil, distillate, or isolate that measures undetectable for THC after remediation.

-The patent-pending technology of the ENTEXS system allows for the continuous production of cannabinoids and terpenes.
+The proprietary technology of the ENTEXS system allows for the continuous production of cannabinoids and terpenes.
 Maximum yields can be expected from each batch of hemp biomass.
 This ethanol extraction method is a complete processing solution.

 Delivering precision results time and time again, ENTEXS Ethanol Extraction technology will make your operations run smoother.
 Each batch run results in the capture of 98% cannabinoids and recovery of 97% of ethanol.
 ENTEXS ethanol extraction machinery eliminates the need for guesswork.